spencerkingman/spenking-music/_posts/1090-01-08-golden-necklace.md

 The chicken's split into two sides
 Every wish that I make now
 Feels like gambling in disguise
-I only sing on the pay phone
+I only talk on the pay phone
-There's lucky quarters in my shoe
+There's useless quarters in my shoe
-Are you addicted to pig slop?
+Are you addicted to bullshit?
 Oh ho ho, me too

 Maybe you can kick the habit cold
 I'll just be here
 Chasing bones and lights
-Till I drop through a noodle's eye
+Till I fall through a noodle's eye
 Or hole up in the hay of high ideals

 To see if I can't wake up